 Imbalance Provisions Calpine shall be responsible for any imbalance penalties charged as a result of Calpine’s overburn or underburn relative to scheduled quantities.

 Force Majeure ENA shall have the right to curtail delivery to Calpine based on Force Majeure on ENA’s applicable transportation ( Nova, ANG and PGT ).
+Calpine shall have the right to curtail receipt based on force majeure if there is a curtailment of firm service or an interruption of firm service with respect to the facilities of PGT and PG&E at Malin, Oregon.

 Permanent Release – PGT Capacity